lockss/lockss-rtd-manual/docs/installing/running.rst

 Configuring :program:`firewalld` for K3s
 ----------------------------------------

-During this phase, :program:`install-lockss` will configure :program:`firewalld` to work with K3s, if applicable [#fnfirewalld]_.
+During this phase, :program:`install-lockss` will configure :program:`firewalld` to work with K3s, if applicable.
 This phase begins with the heading:

 .. code-block:: text